 Also, an interesting point about sponges as animals is that they filter the water they absorb.
 That is how they feed themselves.
 It is similar to you when you sort all the information you get.
 You certainly don’t agree with everything you read.
 Being able to distinguish useful information is tricky though, and it depends on various parameters such as the context in which you are living, your tastes, your aspirations, etc. But I am digressing…

-However, behaving like a sponge is not just about swallowing and filtering information.
+Yet, behaving like a sponge is not only about swallowing and filtering information.

 You love sharing things you just learnt, either by talking to your friends, writing, teaching, tweeting, … For instance, I read a lot of RSS feeds and weekly mailing lists, and I tend to tweet about things that I consider relevant.
 I also teach time to time.